-- Practice regimenting a range of natural language sentences into propositional and first-order languages. - Learn how to assess complex natural language arguments for validity. - Practice applying the rules of a proof system, regimenting valid reasoning. - Develop an appreciation for meta-logical proofs about our proof systems and their corresponding semantics. - Contemplate elements of the philosophy of logic, exploring such questions as: What is logic?
-What unites it as a discipline?
-What can logic do, and what are its limits?
+- Regiment natural language arguments in formal languages. - Evaluate arguments for validity, producing minimal countermodels if any. - Write formal proofs within a proof system. - Develop an appreciation for meta-logical proofs about our proof systems and their corresponding semantic theories. - Contemplate the philosophy of logic, exploring such questions as: What is logic?
+What unites logic as a discipline?
+What is logic good for, and what are its limits?
 Do the rules of logic describe something universal or conventional?